 James J. Heckman is the Henry Schultz Distinguished Service Professor of Economics at the University of Chicago, where he has served since 1973.
 In 2000, he won the Nobel Prize in economics.
 Heckman directs the Center on Human Flourishing at the University of Chicago in the Division of Social Sciences, the Center for Social Program Evaluation at the Harris School for Public Policy, and Center for the Economics of Human Development.
 He is Professor of Law at the University of Chicago Law School, Senior Research Fellow at the American Bar Foundation, and Research Fellow at the Institute for Fiscal Studies.
 He is also Director of the Human Capital and Economic Opportunity Global Working Group, a project of the Institute for New Economic Thinking, supported by the Becker Friedman Institute for Research in Economics.

 Heckman’s research is devoted to understanding and addressing major social issues such as inequality, social mobility and effective policies for promoting human opportunity.
 He has placed special emphasis on the economics of early childhood but also considers the economics of the entire lifecycle.
-Heckman is co-editor of The Myth of Achievement Tests: The GED and the Role of Character in American Life and Global Perspectives on the Rule of Law, and author of Giving Kids a Fair Chance and over 300 articles.
+Heckman is co-editor of The Myth of Achievement Tests: The GED and the Role of Character in American Life and Global Perspectives on the Rule of Law, and author of Giving Kids a Fair Chance as well as over 300 articles.
 He has received numerous awards for his work, including the John Bates Clark Medal in 1983, the Jacob Mincer Award for Lifetime Achievement in 2005, the 2005 and 2007 Dennis Aigner Award for Applied Econometrics from the Journal of Econometrics, the Ulysses Medal from the University College Dublin in 2006, the 2007 Theodore W. Schultz Award from the American Agricultural Economics Association, the Gold Medal of the President of the Italian Republic, awarded by the International Scientific Committee of the Pio Manzú Centre in 2008, the Distinguished Contributions to Public Policy for Children Award from the Society for Research in Child Development in 2009, and the Frisch Medal from the Econometric Society in 2014.

 Heckman is a member of the National Academy of Sciences, USA; a fellow of the American Philosophical Society; the American Academy of Arts and Sciences; the Econometric Society; the Society of Labor Economics; the American Statistical Association; the International Statistical Institute; the American Association for the Advancement of Science; and the National Academy of Education.
-Heckman is the past president of the Western Economics Association, the Midwest Economics Association and the Econometric Society—the leading world-wide organization for the study and promotion of quantitative economics.
+Heckman is the past president of the Western Economics Association, the Midwest Economics Association and the Econometric Society, the leading world-wide organization for the study and promotion of quantitative economics.